 Author of over 60 publications, Peter has also contributed to various TV and radio broadcasts, including Time Team, Digging for Britain, The Story of Wales, and was historical consultant for Channel 4’s Britain’s Most Historic Towns series

-Peter is a Fellow of the Society of Antiquaries of London (FSA); Member of the Chartered Institute for Archaeologists (MCIfA); Honorary Senior Research Fellow in the School of History and Cultures at the University of Birmingham; and Honorary Research Fellow at the National Museum Wales.
-He is a committee member of the CIfA Finds Group and was Chair of the Archaeology Committee of the Society for the Promotion of Roman Studies from 2010 to 2017.
-Peter is a also a Director of Barbican Research Associates Ltd
+Peter is a Fellow of the Society of Antiquaries of London (FSA); Member of the Chartered Institute for Archaeologists (MCIfA); and Honorary Senior Research Fellow in the School of History and Cultures at the University of Birmingham.
+He is a committee member of the CIfA Finds Group; was Chair of the Archaeology Committee of the Society for the Promotion of Roman Studies from 2010 to 2017; and was Honorary Research Fellow at the National Museum Wales from 1999 to 2022.
+Peter is a also a Director of Barbican Research Associates Ltd .

 Dawn Enright is a qualified archaeologist and heritage professional with more than 30 years’ wide-ranging experience in the public and private sectors.
 Dawn specialises in heritage management, delivering major grant schemes and commissioning and supervising environmental improvements to heritage assets.
 These include Scheduled Monuments at Risk through to designated designed landscapes (such as the wider landscape of the Stonehenge and Avebury World Heritage Site).
 Dawn has extensive policy experience, project management skills, and an academic publication record.